alphagov/account-api/docs/api.md

 One or more of the attribute names you have specified are not known.
 The `attributes` response field lists these.

-#### Debugging steps

-- check that you don't have a typo in the attribute names
-- check that the attributes are defined in `config/user_attributes.yml`
-- check that you are running the latest version of account-api

 ### Page cannot be saved